Chapter 3:

 "Shut up.
 I know."

 He realized he'd said that out loud and looked back at the trucker to gauge his reaction, but the man was too occupied with the road to really care about anything else.
-Good thing he was as a car jumped out around the corner forcing the trucker to swerve in a different direction.
+Good thing he was as a car jumped out around the corner forcing him to swerve in a different direction.

 "Suspect's vehicle secured.
 Completely totaled."